-The Department of Motor Vehicles (DMV) in California may have suffered a widespread security
+The Department of Motor Vehicles (DMV) in California may have suffered a widespread security breach

-breach, leaving millions of online customers open to credit card fraud.
+.
 Despite a lack of evidence, police and the DMV have warned that a breach may have occurred and “out of an abundance of caution," the DMV has opened an investigation.

 Security blogger Brian Krebs first reported on the issue and provided evidence from multiple banks that had received alerts from MasterCard.
 Even though the alert did not state where the breach occurred, subsequent information from the DMV has revealed what may have happened.
 While not providing extensive details about the breach, the agency said it had not yet found evidence to suggest that its computer system had been hacked.